Vermont

 Independent Duty Exception

 Vermont courts recognize an exception to the economic loss rule where the parties have a special relationship that creates a duty independent from the parties’ contractual obligations.
-Sutton v.
+See Sutton v.
 Vt.
-Regional Ctr., No. 2018-158, 2019 WL 4892199, at *6 (Vt.
-Oct.
-4, 2019).
-For example, the Supreme Court of Vermont held that the economic loss rule did not bar a claim against a state agency where the agency recruited the plaintiffs as investors for infrastructure projects.
-Id. at *7.
+Regional Ctr., 238 A.3d 608, 621-22 (Vt.
+2020); (quoting Long Trail House Condo.
+Ass’n v.
+Engelberth Constr., Inc., 59 A.3d 752, 756-57 (Vt.
+2012); see also Springfield Hydroelectric Co. v.
+Copp, 779 A.2d 67, 71 (Vt.
+2001) (“[C]ourts have permitted recovery for economic loss [where there is] a special relationship between the alleged tortfeasor and the individual who sustains purely economic damages sufficient to compel the conclusion that the tortfeasor had a duty to the particular plaintiff and that the injury complained of was clearly foreseeable to the tortfeasor.”).
+For example, the Vermont Supreme Court held that the economic loss rule did not bar a claim against a state agency where the agency recruited the plaintiffs as investors for infrastructure projects.
+Sutton, 238 A.3d at 622-23.
 In that case, the state agency’s personal solicitation of the plaintiffs to invest their life savings in the projects was sufficient to create the special relationship.
 Id.

 Fraud Exception